Maryland Notice Requirement When Suing a Local Government Entity for Negligence

 The court can waive the notice requirement if it finds: (1) excusable neglect or mistake, (2) serious physical or mental injury or a location outside Maryland, (3) inability to retain counsel for complex litigation, (4) ignorance of the statutory notice requirement, or (5) the government’s misleading statements.
 In this case, none of these factors existed.
 The plaintiffs had no good cause for failure to comply by which the court could waive the notice requirement.
 The case was remanded to the lower court for a new trial.

 If you are hurt in an accident caused by somebody else’s negligence, you should consult with an experienced Maryland personal injury attorney as soon as possible.
 We can help evaluate all your options.
-Contact the attorneys of Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.